brown2020/heygen-api-demo/README.md

 - **Heygen API Integration**: Generate videos with AI avatars and talking photos.
 - **Server Actions**: Utilize Next.js server actions for secure API calls.
 - **Real-Time Feedback**: Display status and error messages during the video generation process.
-- **Polling and Webhooks**: Implement both polling and webhook strategies for video generation status updates.
+- **Polling for Status Updates**: Uses a polling mechanism to check the status of video generation, with the option to implement webhooks for more efficient updates.
 - **UI Components**: Customizable and responsive UI components with Tailwind CSS.

 ## Getting Started